dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 ### YANG Tree Diagram

-The following is the YANG tree diagram {{RFC8340}} for the "ietf-notification-provenance" module.
+The following is the YANG tree diagram {{RFC8340}} for the "ietf-yp-provenance" module.

 ~~~
-module: ietf-notification-provenance
+module: ietf-yp-provenance

   augment /sysc:system-capabilities/notc:subscription-capabilities
             /inotenv:notification-metadata/inotenv:metadata:
-    +--ro notif-provenance?   boolean
+    +--ro notification-provenance?   boolean

   augment-structure /inotenv:envelope:
-    +-- notif-provenance?   iyangprov:provenance-signature
+    +-- provenance?   iyangprov:provenance-signature
 ~~~

 And the following is the full YANG tree diagram for the notification structure.